Inspection process for Category III Personal Protective Equipment

 After the confirmation of the contract, the Category III PPE receives an identification number in the system of the Inspection Body.

-The first Inspection assessment will be performed after the issue of EC type-examination certificate and the start of production BUT before the manufacturer places on the market or brings into service the Category III PPE.
+The first Inspection assessment will be performed after the issue of EU type-examination certificate and the start of production BUT before the manufacturer places on the market or brings into service the Category III PPE.

 Inspection assessment will be performed at the place of production.

-The Inspection Body checks the homogeneity of the production, the documentation of manufacturing process, the product conformity with the certified type – which is described in the EC type-examination certificate – and with the Basic Health and Safety Requirements.
+The Inspection Body checks the homogeneity of the production, the documentation of manufacturing process, the product conformity with the certified type – which is described in the EU type-examination certificate – and with the Basic Health and Safety Requirements.

 An adequate sample of PPE shall be taken and examined by the Body – the appropriate tests defined in the harmonized standards – to check the conformity of PPE.

-Following the inspection the Notified Body gives the manufacturer an expert report that concludes, in view of the test results, whether or not there is any sign of non-homogeneity in the manufacturing process and whether or not the PPE examined conforms to the type described in the EC-type examination certificate and the relevant Basic Health and Safety Requirements.
+Following the inspection the Notified Body gives the manufacturer an expert report that concludes, in view of the test results, whether or not there is any sign of non-homogeneity in the manufacturing process and whether or not the PPE examined conforms to the type described in the EU-type examination certificate and the relevant Basic Health and Safety Requirements.

 If the results of the checks are satisfactory, the Notified Body concludes that the manufactured PPE is in conformity.